4rkal/blog/content/donate.md

 date: 2023-02-26T20:29:31+03:00
 ---
 # Donate
 I spend quite a lot of time writing these articles so if you enjoyed any of them Ill happily accept any donations .
-You can donate some cryptos (btc, xmr, bch , erc20) and even click on some url shorteners if your in the mood for it.
+You can donate some cryptos (btc, xmr, bch , erc20)
 # Crypto
 Here are my crypto addresses: